 On 1 October 2017, the Education Secretary Justine Greening announced that the government planned to raise the earning threshold for student loan repayments from GBP 21,000 to GBP 25,000.
 Other significant announcements on changes to education include freezing tuition fees for the 2018/2019 school year, launching 27 new projects to promote degree-apprenticeships routes to employment, and the latest round of the GBP 140 million Strategic School Improvement Fund.
 These changes aim to "build the skills needed to secure the nation's prosperity."
-1313
+1996

 On 15 October 2017, an independent review led by experts in industry and academia on UK's artificial intelligence (AI) industry was released.
 It provided 18 recommendations on how the UK can be made more suitable for AI businesses.
 The accompanying press release stated that the recommendations are now being considered in discussions towards a potential Industrial Strategy sector deal between government and the AI industry.
-1314
+1997

 On 28 October 2017, Prime Minister Theresa May called on companies to ensure greater female representation at senior levels, publish gender pay data, and make workplaces more flexible by advertising them as such.
-A McKinsey study was stating that closing the gender pay gap would add GBP 150 billion to the UK economy by 2025 was cited in the accompanying press release.
-1315

 On 8 November 2017, the Minister of State for Climate Change and Industry Claire Perry announced a GBP 84 million investment to support the research and development of robotic, smart energy, and AI technology.
 Of that, GBP 45 million will be used to set up four new research hubs based at the University of Manchester, University of Birmingham, University of Surrey, and Heriot-Watt University in Edinburgh.
 This investment is part of the government's Industrial Strategy Challenge Fund, a GBP 4.7 billion fund supporting UK businesses and researchers to meet the major industrial and social challenges.
-1316
+1998

 On 14 November 2017, the first Digital Skills Partnership Board with representatives from the public, private, and charity sectors met to discuss cooperative approaches to train those who lack digital skills.
 This meeting was part of a government's "Digital Strategy" launched in March of 2017, which as of November 2017 trained two million people in digital skills in partnership with industry.
-1317 https://www.gov.uk/government/news/industry-led-review-details-plans-to-supercharge-uk-artificial-intelligence-ai-industry.
+1999